microsoftgraph/msgraph-sdk-powershell/README.md

     ```

 2. Import Common Module.
-For now, we have to manually import Common module which had cmdlets to handle authentication,
+    For now, we have to manually import Common module which houses cmdlets to handle authentication - `Connect-Graph` and `Disconnect-Graph`.
     ```ps
     Import-Module .\src\me.message\me.message\bin\Common.dll
     ```